Convert Figma logo to code with AI

 The Suwayomi extension and tracker

-• You can install the Suwayomi extension inside Mihon (Tachiyomi).
+• You can install and configure the Suwayomi extension inside Mihon (Tachiyomi) and forks.

 • The extension will load your Suwayomi library.